Abega1642/patrimony/README.md

-## Application de gestion de patrimoine
+## Wealth management application

-This is an applicatoin of `Gestion de patrimoine`.
+This is an applicatoin of `Gestion de patrimoine` [`Wealth management`].

 This application is a `MVC` architecture.

-Following, you can find some information about the main structure of the application and some notices on how to launch each server.
+In next paragraphs, you can find some information about the main structure of the application and some notices on how to launch each server.

 ### Frontend : REACT JS